Home About & Contact

 Cave Tours and Special Events at Ruby Falls

-The cave opened for tours in 1930 and there are Cave Walk tours to the waterfall available everyday.
-There are also speciality tours available, including lantern tours, if you want to experience the cave in a new light like Leo Lambert did back in 1928 when he discovered the falls.
+There are also specialty tours available, including lantern tours, if you want to experience the cave in a new light, similar to what Leo Lambert experienced back in 1928 when he discovered the falls.

 Tickets for Ruby Falls are only available online in advance and tickets are for a timed entry to the cave.
-This is a very popular spot and tours sell out quickly so try to book your tour before your visit.
+This is a popular spot and tours sell out quickly so try to book your tour before your visit.

 Check Out the Blue Heron Overlook Color Blind View Finder at Ruby Falls

-The Color Blind Viewer allows the viewer to experience a broader range of vibrant colors while taking in the panoramic views.
+The Color Blind Viewer allows the looker to experience a broader range of vibrant colors while taking in the panoramic views.
 This is thanks to the technology of the special lenses that help alleviate red-green colorblindness.

 Explore Rock City Gardens